 Though not commonly seen in Redwood City today, automated vehicles (AVs) will likely affect the transportation system in the near future.
 AVs are capable of sensing their own environments in order to perform at least some aspects of safety-critical control without direct human input.
-Many industry professionals believe that shifting to AVs will offer some transportation benefits, including improved traffic flow, fewer traffic collisions, and enhanced mobility for vulnerable users.
-The potential of AVs is that travelers would no longer be concerned with traffic congestion, needing to find parking, and the financial and environmental costs associated with traffic and driving.
+Many industry professionals believe that shifting to AVs will offer some transportation benefits, including improved traffic flow, fewer traffic collisions, enhanced mobility for vulnerable users, and reduced parking demand.
 However, the convenience of AVs could also result in more miles traveled if riders tolerate longer commutes, or if AVs make "deadhead" trips to look for new riders or cheap parking or are used to run errands.
-RWCmoves acknowledges AVs will likely need to be planned for and regulated based on the community values and the Plan provides the initial steps for how Redwood City can start proactively preparing for AVs.